 The offshore call centre agents are often expected to perform with rigid scripts, restricted access to systems and often poor support and training in all of the companies products.
 Its like trying to hit a cricket ball with your hands tied behind your back!

-How many times have you gone through an IVR (press 1 for this, 2 for that) where you are then asked to enter in your account details, date of birth etc only to end up in a offshore call centre where you are asked the exact same questions!
-“Oh sorry sir we don’t have access to that information here” is well worn phrase.
-Its hardly the poor call centre workers fault but its a horrible way to start the conversation.
+How many times have you gone through an IVR (press 1 for this, 2 for that) where you are then asked to enter in your account details, date of birth etc only to end up in an offshore call centre where you are asked the exact same questions!
+“Oh sorry sir we don’t have access to that information here” is a well-worn phrase.
+Its hardly the poor call centre workers fault but it’s a horrible way to start the conversation.

-So while our offshore friends might be fully conversant on a particular product or service, as soon as things go ‘off-script’ its normally when things start going downhill.
-Of course customers don’t (and shouldn’t) need to stick to a script and only ask about one product or service.
-And thats the risk with managing the customer experience – the agent and the associated systems and processes need to be flexible and seamless for the customer regardless of the location or channel.
+So while our offshore friends might be fully conversant with a particular product or service, as soon as things go ‘off-script’ its normally when things start going downhill.
+Of course, customers don’t (and shouldn’t) need to stick to a script and only ask about one product or service.
+And that’s the risk with managing the customer experience – the agent and the associated systems and processes need to be flexible and seamless for the customer regardless of the location or channel.

 Throw in the value of the Aussie dollar fluctuating and political instability in some countries and there are obviously a lot of moving parts that can make the commercial proposition and risk of offshoring increasingly difficult to forecast.

-For readers who have been following me for a while you’d remember that years ago I had a list on this website that identified where the call centres were located for specific businesses.
-In late 2018 I’ll be launching a dedicated (stand alone) website that will provide consumers with a resource to search by company name or by industry type to find out where businesses have their call centres.
+For readers who have been following me for a while, you’d remember that years ago I had a list on this website that identified where the call centres were located for specific businesses.
+In late 2018/early 2019, I’ll be launching a website that will provide consumers with a resource to search by company name or by industry type to find out where businesses have their call centres.